-5b 21/01496/FUL Almsbury Farm, Vineyard Street, Winchcombe Access and Highways Safety Update Paragraphs 8.32 - 8.36 of the Committee report set out the impact of the proposal upon the existing highways network.
-The proviso of a Traffic Regulation Order (TRO) is discussed and, following extensive talks with Gloucestershire County Council and the applicant, a condition has been suggested to secure the additional information and the implementation of the TRO.
-The condition would firstly require the applicant to outline the traffic management measures proposed and the timescales for doing so, the second element would require the agreed works to be implemented prior to any occupation or use of the site.
+A Pa pr Almsbury Farm, Vineyard Street, Winchcombe Access and Highways Safety Update Paragraphs 8.32 - 8.36 of the Committee report set out the impact of the proposal upon the existing highways network.
+The proviso of a Traffic Regulation Order (TRO) is discussed and, following extensive talks with Bloucestershire County Council and the applicant, a condition has been suggested to secure the additional information and the implementation of the Pa Paragraphs 8.32 - 8.36 of the Committee report set out the impact of the proposal upon the existing highways network.
+The proviso of a Traffic Regulation Order (TRO) is discussed and, following extensive talks with Bloucestershire County Council and the applicant, a condition has been suggested to secure the additional information and the implementation of the pr Proposal upon the existing highways network.
+The proviso of a Traffic Regulation Order (TRO) is discussed and, following extensive talks with Bloucestershire County Council and the applicant, a condition has been suggested to secure the additional information and the implementation of the G su TI m el od RO.
+The condition would firstly require the applicant to outline the traffic nanagement measures proposed and the timescales for doing so, the second element would require the agreed works to be implemented prior to any occupation or use of the site.
 Both the applicant and the County Council are content with the proposed condition and its requirement.
-Additional Conditions Following the review of the highways information and further discussions with Gloucestershire County Council and the applicant, the following conditions are recommended should permission be granted: 1.
-Prior to the commencement of development a traffic management scheme to restrict parking along Vineyard Street to allow two vehicles to pass shall be submitted to and approved in writing by the Local Planning Authority.
-The traffic management measures hereby approved shall be completed prior to the first use or occupation of the permitted development.
-Reason: To ensure the safe and free flow of traffic onto the highway.
-2. The Development hereby approved shall not be brought into beneficial use until the site access works comprising verge surface treatment, as shown on drawing SK04, have been constructed and completed.
-Reason: To ensure the safe and free flow of traffic onto the highway.
-3. Prior to commencement of the development hereby permitted details of a construction management plan shall be submitted to and approved in writing by the Local Planning Authority.
+A Additional Conditions G Following the review of the highways information and further discussions with Gloucestershire County Council and the applicant, the following conditions are ecommended should permission be granted: re Su tra .
+Prior to the commencement of development a traffic management scheme to estrict parking along Vineyard Street to allow two vehicles to pass shall be submitted to and approved in writing by the Local Planning Authority.
+The raffic management measures hereby approved shall be completed prior to the first use or occupation of the permitted development.
+R Reason: To ensure the safe and free flow of traffic onto the highway. ur 2.
+The Development hereby approved shall not be brought into beneficial use intil the site access works comprising verge surface treatment, as shown on Irawing SK04, have been constructed and completed.
+R Reason: To ensure the safe and free flow of traffic onto the highway. co th th B. Prior to commencement of the development hereby permitted details of a construction management plan shall be submitted to and approved in writing by the Local Planning Authority.
 The approved plan shall be adhered to throughout the demolition/construction period.
-The construction management plan shall include but not be restricted to: Parking of vehicle of site operatives and visitors (including measures taken to ensure satisfactory access and movement for existing occupiers of neighbouring properties during construction); Advisory routes for construction traffic: Any temporary access to the site; Locations for loading/unloading and storage of plant, waste and • construction materials: Method of preventing mud and dust being carried onto the highway; • Arrangements for turning vehicles; Arrangements to receive abnormal loads or unusually large vehicles: Highway Condition survey; Methods of communicating the Construction Management Plan to staff, • visitors and neighbouring residents and businesses.
+The construction management plan shall hereby permitted to: Parking of vehicle of site operatives and visitors (including measures taken to ensure satisfactory access and movement for existing occupiers of neighbouring properties during construction); Advisory routes for construction traffic; Any temporary access to the site; Locations for loading/unloading and storage of plant, waste and construction materials; Method of preventing mud and dust being carried onto the highway; Arrangements for turning vehicles; Arrangements to receive abnormal loads or unusually large vehicles; Highway Condition survey; Methods of communicating the Construction Management Plan to staff, visitors and neighbouring residents and businesses.